bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 following objectives.
 These objectives capture how you may be evaluated on the assessment for this lesson.
 1. Given a code snippet of a unassigned variable, predict its value.
-2. Explain why functions are “First Class Objects” in JavaScript
+2. Explain why functions are "First Class Objects" in JavaScript
 3. Define what IIFEs are and explain their use case
 4. (Whiteboarding) Implement a closure
 5. Identify JavaScript’s falsey values